 The refrigerator is one of the biggest energy-sucking appliances in your home.
 Keeping the vents and fan clean and maintained.
 When those are clean, the energy it uses to cool the contents is far less.

 Laundry & Dishes

-Running your laundry machines and dishwasher might be convenient, but they also put out more heat in your house while they are running.
+Running your washer, dryer, and dishwasher can put out extra heat in your house.
 This causes your A/C to work harder to compensate.
-Consider running the dishwasher and washing machines during the day when you aren’t at home.
+Consider running the dishwasher and washing machines during the off-peak hours which are generally 10:00 a.m. to 1:00 p.m. or 7:00 p.m. to 9:00 p.m.
+Monday through Friday.
 Wash your dishes by hand, or consider using paper plates and plastic utensils for the hotter months.
 You may also want to purchase rinsing agents (like Jet Dry) that will take the place of the heated dry mode on your dishwasher.
 Wash all laundry with cold water, if possible, and be sure the load is full if you are using hot water.
 When packing wet laundry into your dryer, make sure there is room enough for the hot air to circulate.
 Putting too many items in the dryer will likely take longer to get the items dry, causing more energy usage, and expelling more heat into your home.